 For more than 5000 years, people have been skimming the cream off milk to make butter.
 In pre-refrigeration times, this cream would sit around until enough had been gathered to start churning.
 In doing so, the environmental bacteria would naturally ferment some of the lactose into lactic acid.
 You’re probably familiar with fermentation when making sourdough bread, krauts and kimchi.

 Cultured butter is butter amplified.
 It has a richer, more buttery flavour, its lactic tang working as a counterpoint to many foods.
 Think of cultured butter like a condiment - a simple way to take your toast or hot cross buns to the next level.

-Two of our favourite cultured butters are:
+Some of our favourite cultured butters are:

 Selected by Will Studd, Le Conquérant Buerre de Baratte represents the pinnacle of Normandy butter-making traditions.
 Its AOP designation guarantees the butter is made using cream fresh from local Normandy farms, is allowed up to 24 hours maturation before being churned and hand-moulded.
 As with cheese, butter is a seasonal food, with both its flavour and texture a direct expression of season and terroir.
 Normandy’s summer meadows, for example, lead to a butter that is soft, golden in colour, with noticeable floral notes.